Mikael-duru/mybank/README.md

 - Use the transfer feature to manage your funds seamlessly.
 - Analyze your spending habits with visual charts.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or features, feel free to open an issue or submit a pull request.

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

 ## Acknowledgments

 - Thanks to the creators of the libraries and tools used in this project.
 - Special thanks to the open-source community for their contributions.

----

-Feel free to customize any sections as needed!